 In general, one cup of milk, yogurt, or soy milk, as well as 1.5 ounces of natural cheese and 2 ounces of processed cheese, are each considered to be one cup from the dairy group.
 A more detailed chart showing what counts as a cup of dairy is shown here.

 Now that you have a guideline of how much to each from each food group, here are some tips for portion control.

 - Use portion control plates.
-Using the Super Healthy Kids MyPlate plate for your children is a fantastic way to know the portion size without measuring since each section of the plate is already portion controlled.
+Using a portion plate for your children is a fantastic way to know the portion size without measuring since each section of the plate is already portion controlled.

 - Measure, then eyeball.
 To become more aware of portion sizes, you can take the time for a short while to measure out serving sizes so that in the future you can eyeball your portions.
 For example, become familiar with what ½ cup of pasta looks like by first measuring, then you can more easily eyeball that amount in the future.